fahiiiiii/Juneau-Vacation-Rentals/README.md

     Open index.html in your browser:

 open index.html
-Folder Structure

-juneau-vacation-home-listing/
-├── index.html            # HTML structure and content for the webpage ├── css/
-│   └── style.css         # CSS file for styling and responsiveness
-├── images/
-│   ├── gallery/          # Property and gallery images
-└── README.md             # Project documentation

 Credits
 Images: Placeholder images from free stock resources.
 Replace these with actual images for the live site.
-Icons: Boxicons and Google Material Icons used for symbols in navigation and amenity listings.
+Icons: Boxicons, Google Material Icons, and Font Awesome used for symbols in navigation, amenity listings, and other UI elements.